 Each day will be reserved for specific rituals and functions.
-Women members of the family of both sides involve themselves in making beautiful patterns with Henna on hands, rub turmeric & chickpea flour on bodies and tie a special ornament called Rakori on their head.
+Women members of the family of both sides involve themselves in making beautiful patterns with Henna on their hands, rub turmeric & chickpea flour on their bodies and tie a special ornament called Rakori on their heads.

-Engagement ceremony is the first ritual it is performed at groom’s house where the bride family visit the groom’s place and put tilak on grooms forehead and give him gifts. after this ceremony comes Pithi Dastoor where bride and groom are applied turmeric paste.
+The engagement ceremony is the first ritual it is performed at the groom’s house where the bride’s family visits the groom’s place and put tilak on the groom’s forehead and gives him gifts. after this ceremony comes Pithi Dastoor where the bride and groom are applied turmeric paste.

-Than Sangeet Ceremony comes where every family member is it men or women dances to celebrate the marriage.
-Mayera Dastoor is the uncle distributing gift in the house.
-Than Janev is performed where the groom is made to wear a white thread and similarly the bride worship goddess Gauri.
+Then Sangeet Ceremony comes where every family member men or women dances to celebrate the marriage.
+Mayera Dastoor is the uncle distributing gifts in the house.
+Then Janev is performed where the groom is made to wear a white thread and similarly the bride worship goddess Gauri.

-On the day of marriage, the baraat visit the bride’s house and the mother os the bride does the Aarti and tilak to grooms forehead.
-After warding off the evil eye of groom he proceeds toward mandap.
+On the day of marriage, the baraat visits the bride’s house, and the mother of the bride does the Aarti and tilak to the groom’s forehead.
+After warding off the evil eye of the groom he proceeds toward mandap.

 When the bride and groom meet they exchange garlands made of flowers and then they proceed to the mandap for the marriage rituals.

-A cloth around the groom’s waist is tied to the bride’s bridal Saree or Vesh. after this bride places her hand in her future husband hand and hoy water is poured.
+A cloth around the groom’s waist is tied to the bride’s bridal Saree or Vesh. after this bride places her hand in her future husband’s hand and hoy water is poured.

 Where the bride’s father symbolically hands over his daughter to her husband.

-The priest chants marriage prayers. and the bride and the groom does Pheras or saptapadi.
+The priest chants marriage prayers. and the bride and the groom do Pheras or saptapadi.